CSSLint/csslint/README.md

 The `@import` command shouldn't be used because it prevent parallel downloads in some browsers (see http://www.stevesouders.com/blog/2009/04/09/dont-use-import/).

+### Duplicate Properties

+When you include the same property twice, it may be intentional (to provide a fallback) or unintentional (copy-paste error).
+If duplicate properties are found one after the other with different values, this is okay.
+For example:

+    .foo {
+        background: #fff;
+        background: rgba(255, 255, 255, 0.5);
+    }

+However, if the properties either have the same value or are located at different spots in the rule, this results in a warning.
+For example:

+    .foo {
+        background: #fff;
+        color: #000;
+        background: rgba(255, 255, 255, 0.5);
+    }

 ## Contributors

 ### Creators